mertpehlivancik/Data-Structures-and-Algorithms/Algorithms/Floyd’s Cycle Detection Algorithm/Readme.md

 ![](pic.png)
 <div align="center">Source of imagine is (https://www.geeksforgeeks.org/detect-loop-in-a-linked-list/)</div>
 <br>
 Firstly, two pointer should be defined.
 One of these is fast pointer and other one is slow pointer.
 If fast pointer and slow pointer meet at same pointer, there is a loop in this linked list.
 Above imagine shows us this scenario which was mentioned.
+We can think that how to make a pointer faster as other pointer.
+In this algorithm, fast pointer addresses after two node but slow pointer addresses after one node in every loop while visiting nodes in linked list.